futurewei-cloud/merak/docs/components/merak-topo.md

 </ol>

 # Design
-In order to communicate with the Scenario Manager and operate on topology in the Kubernete cluster, the main resource for the Merak-topo is designed as the following workflow, data schema, and design diagram.
+In order to communicate with the Scenario Manager and operate on topology in the Kubernete cluster, the main resource for the Merak-topo is designed as the following workflow, data schema, and class diagram.

 ## Workflow
 This is the main workflows of Merak-topo based on the received message from the Scenario Manager, including the operation for creating, deleting, and updating a topology.